hchen118/KGGen-master/README.md

 # KGGen-master
-Knowledge Graph Population via a Generative Fashion
+Knowledge Graph Population via a Generative Fashion.
+The code is implemented by Python 3 and Keras

 "CVAE_GAN_BERT_TransE.py" is the proposed algorithm.